How to Write a Quote Request That Gets Real Prices

 | Quotes you can’t compare | Quotes on identical requirements |

 Without a structured request, one supplier quotes premium materials while another quotes a cheap substitute, and one includes tooling while another leaves it out.
-The numbers can’t be compared.
-A detailed request also marks you as a serious buyer, which matters because factory sales teams receive many vague messages every day.
-Knowing whether direct or indirect sourcing fits your business also shapes how you target suppliers, since factory-direct and trading-company requests behave differently.
+The numbers cannot be compared.
+A detailed request also marks you as a serious buyer, which matters when a sales team reads many vague messages a day.
+Whether direct or indirect sourcing fits you also shapes how you target suppliers.

 Five sections turn a vague message into a request factories can quote accurately.
-Miss one and the quotes come back incomplete or impossible to compare.
+Miss one and the quotes come back incomplete or impossible to compare, so build your request around all five:

-Here’s what a complete request looks like for a real product.
-Notice how every line removes a guess the factory would otherwise make.
+Here’s what a complete request looks like for a real product, where every line removes a guess the factory would otherwise make:

 Material: 304 stainless steel body, food-safe lid with silicone gasket.